Flood Risk Assessments for Scotland

 Our team will always offer a review of your Site location against the SEPA maps and if we have spot any early red flags whilst providing initial advice on the complexity of the project versus the flood zone it could be located.

-• a precautionary approach to flood risk from all sources, including coastal, water course (fluvial), surface water (pluvial), groundwater, reservoirs and drainage systems (sewers and culverts), taking account of the predicted effects of climate change;
+• a precautionary approach to flood risk from all sources, including coastal, watercourse (fluvial), surface water (pluvial), groundwater, reservoirs and drainage systems (sewers and culverts), taking account of the predicted effects of climate change;

-• flood avoidance: by safeguarding flood storage and conveying capacity, and locating development away from functional flood plains and medium to high risk areas;
+• flood avoidance: by safeguarding flood storage and conveying capacity, and locating development away from functional flood plains and medium to high-risk areas;

 • flood reduction: assessing flood risk and, where appropriate, undertaking natural and structural flood management measures, including flood protection, restoring natural features and characteristics, enhancing flood storage capacity, avoiding the construction of new culverts and opening existing culverts where possible; and

-• Assessing whether safe access / egress can be provided and in some cases only dry access will be permitted.
+• Assessing whether safe access/egress can be provided and, in some cases, only dry access will be permitted.

 • avoidance of increased surface water flooding through requirements for Sustainable Drainage Systems (SuDS) and minimising the area of impermeable surface.

 All watercourses located within proximity of the development site will need to be assessed as part of a full Flood Risk Assessment.
-Should you want to discover more about your Site and how our team can help you get in touch.

 Scotland Related Content